Enjoy Miltenberg on the Main

 63924 Rüdenau near Miltenberg

-On the way back to Miltenberg we make another stop in the
+On the way back to Miltenberg we finally make a stop at

 Winery Prince Löwenstein

-The winery is located in the castle park of Castle Löwenstein in Kleinheubach am Main.
-The place is located about five kilometers northwest of Miltenberg am Main.
-Since 400 years, the princely family wine in Franconia and in the Rheingau.
-In the stables of 1725 built castle ripen the white wines in steel tanks.
-In a separate area, the red wines rest in oak barrels.
-The barrels are the winery itself from the wood of family-owned oak forests in the Spessart and Odenwald.
+The winery is located in the castle park of Löwenstein Castle in Kleinheubach am Main.
+The place is almost five kilometers northwest of Miltenberg am Main.
+For 400 years, the royal family has been making wine in Franconia as well as in Rheingau at.
+The white wines mature in steel tanks in the stables of the castle, which was built in 1725.
+The red wines also rest in oak barrels in a separate area.
+The winery makes the barrels itself from wood from the family's own oak forests in the Spessart and Odenwald.

-That must be in the for the visit to Miltenberg in your suitcase
+This must be included in the visit to Miltenberg in the Odenwald suitcase

-- Comfortable Shoes.
-In Miltenberg you walk a lot.
+• Comfortable Shoes.
+In Miltenberg you will definitely walk a lot.

-During our visit, we can try the wines in the newly built vinotheque.
-The Silvaner wines from the steep slopes of the Homburger Kallmuth in Franconia in particular caused a sensation.
-You can also try the Sauvignon Blanc or the Rheingau Riesling and the Pinot Noir of the "Carl Edition".
+During our visit we were able to taste the wines in the newly built wine shop.
+The Silvaner wines from the steep slopes of Homburger Kallmuth in Franconia are particularly causing a sensation.
+You can also try the Sauvignon Blanc or the Rheingau Riesling and the Pinot Noir from the “Carl Edition”.

-As visitors to the wine shop, we do not have access to the castle and the castle park.
+However, as visitors to the wine shop, we do not have access to the castle or the castle park.
 This is reserved for hotel guests.

 Winery Prince Löwenstein